The Best Irish Pubs in Boston to Hit Up on St. Patrick’s Day

 If you’re looking to watch football (soccer) or rugby among Dorchester locals, this is your spot.
 The Banshee promises, “If your game is being broadcast in North America, then you can rest assured that the Banshee will be showing it on one of its 10 flat-screen televisions.”
-A local meeting place steeped in Irish heritage with the added intrigue of being a bustling sports bar, The Banshee is an exciting spot to cheer on your favorite European teams and down a few pints of Irish suds.
+A local meeting place steeped in Irish heritage with the added intrigue of being a bustling sports bar, The Banshee is an exciting spot to cheer on your favorite European teams and down a few pints.

 The Black Rose